drdrej/Calendar-PhoneGap-Plugin/README.md

 # PhoneGap Calendar plugin

-for iOS and Android,
+## Abstract

+It's a PhoneGap-plugin to access calendar on iOS and android.

-based on parts of impl. of original plugin, written by : [Eddy Verbruggen](http://www.x-services.nl)
+This plugin is based on parts of impl. of original plugin, written by : [Eddy Verbruggen](http://www.x-services.nl)

 This branch contains different android-implementation written by me (A. Siebert) and some changes for iOS.
 API is the same (check Calendar.js). **This implementation for Android supports headless calendar-access.**

 I use this impl in some of my projects.

 Fore more info check Eddy's original [repository](https://github.com/EddyVerbruggen/Calendar-PhoneGap-Plugin)

-Install itfrom CLI:
+## Install itfrom CLI:

 ```
 $ phonegap local plugin add https://github.com/drdrej/Calendar-PhoneGap-Plugin.git